Find a Perfect Diamond

 BUYING AN ENGAGEMENT RING

 It should be one of the most memorable moments in your life.
-You pull an engagement ring out of your pocket and ask the love of your life to be your wife.
-You desperately want her to say yes and fall in love with her ring too, right?
+You pull an engagement ring out of your pocket and ask the love of your life to marry you.
+You desperately want them to say yes and fall in love with their ring too, right?

 You can make sure that happens if you follow these tips to pick out the perfect engagement ring:

 You will be confronted with a dizzying array of choices when it comes to engagement rings.
 Have a price range in mind before you start to shop.
 Going in with fairly specific parameters will help your jeweler find the right engagement ring to fit your budget.